Golgautier/nke-labs/NKE_installation/readme.md

     1. Click on the `Download kubeconfig` button
         <br><img src="images/7.png" width="400px">
     1. Put the file where you want on your laptop

+    <br>Note : Your kubeconfig file is valid only 24h, for security reasons.
     </details><br>

 1. Change your $KUBECONFIG variable to target this file
     <details>